MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 *	*for all nodes*: Pecube will predict thermochronological ages for all nodes at the surface of the Pecube model.
 *	*sample specific*: Pecube will predict thermochronological ages only for specific sample locations provided by the user.

 | If you choose 'sample specific', you can provide the location of sample(s) from where to extract the thermal paths to compute ages at these specific locations.
 You provide the name of the directory "Data folder name" where the required file with the locations and observations will be stored and fill in the table below (Figure 10) by providing the number of samples, and their respective coordinates (latitude and longitude), elevation, and the number of observation for each thermochronometers.
+Warning: the ID of a sample must not include space !
 Finally you can check for your sample location on the input topography by clicking on "Check sample locations", as well as the predicted elevation of the samples on the input DEM (potentially degraded wit 'nskip' parameters) by clicking on 'Check sample elevations'.

 .. figure:: ../images/Sample_location.png